How to Install Nginx on Fedora 40 or 39

 Install Nginx via DNF Command

-Fedora includes NGINX in its default repository, typically offering a version that is either the latest or very recent.
-This availability simplifies the installation and future maintenance, especially outside strict production environments where the newest features of NGINX are desired.
+Fedora includes NGINX in its default repository, typically offering the latest or very recent version.
+This availability simplifies installation and future maintenance, especially outside strict production environments where the newest features of NGINX are desired.

 Install NGINX on your Fedora system with this command: